 - Low in saturated fats

 - Excellent source of amino acids, vitamin C, vitamin B-12, omega fatty acids, iron, and selenium

 This recipe has all the elements of a healthy seafood dinner, using the bake/broil cooking method.

 In addition to the ingredients, you will need:

-- one small baking sheet or shallow baking pan
+- 1 small baking sheet or shallow baking pan

 - 3 metal skewers

 - 8 ounces (14 to 16) jumbo deveined shrimp, easy-peel, raw frozen, or fresh

 - 1/4 teaspoon Italian herbs seasoning